computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def multiply(a, b):
-       '''
+       """
        Compute the product of two values.

-       Inputs:
-         a, b: the values to be multiplied.
+       Args:
+           a (numeric): first operand
+	   b (numeric): second operand

-       Returns: the product of the inputs
+       Returns (numeric): the product of the inputs
-       '''
+       """

        n = a * b
        return n